-How a new set of Management Standards is helping to improve our work to alleviate suffering and restore hope for our brothers and sisters in need.
+How Management Standards are helping to improve our work to alleviate suffering and restore hope for our brothers and sisters in need.

 Pope Benedict also called for a ‘formation of the heart’: “We are dealing with human beings, and human beings always need something more than technically proper care.
 They need humanity.”

-Together, Caritas organisations work to strengthen themselves, each other and the confederation through setting and living up to the Caritas Internationalis Management Standards.
-They’re based on existing good practice and accepted global principles within the humanitarian and international development community, and safeguard our professional competence and efficacy in serving our neighbours.
+That’s the primarily objective pursued by the Caritas Internationalis Management Standards, a common instrument for all our Member Organisations.
+They’re based on existing good practices and accepted global principles within the humanitarian and international development community, and safeguard our professional competence and efficacy in serving our neighbours.

 In 2015 they were adopted on experimental basis and since January 1, 2019 they are the official and permanent tool for organisational assessment, aimed at providing each member organisation and the entire Confederation with a common framework for institutional development and capacity strengthening.

 In 2020, the Representative Council adopted a revised version of the Management Standards with the introduction of a Standard on Safeguarding.

 The Management Standard on Safeguarding is the official Caritas Internationalis framework of reference for safeguarding and covers all key safeguarding policies, systems, procedures and practices that member organisations need to have in place in order to be compliant with safeguarding requirements.
 It is a cross-cutting Standard and is embedded in the Management Standards tool for organisational assessment and institutional development and capacity strengthening.

 The revised Standards are in force since January 1, 2021.